KailenSwain/CCA-Adv-Programming-2016/Final Project Proposal.md

-- possibly reading for a change in passive soundwaves, and turning head that direction? having 2-4 audio sensors/microphone pointed in different directions, having head turn whichever way hears the most sound? http://www.instructables.com/id/Arduino-Frequency-Detection/
+- possibly reading for a change in passive soundwaves, and turning head that direction? having 2-4 audio sensors/microphone pointed in different directions, having head turn whichever way hears the most sound? http://www.instructables.com/id/Arduino-Frequency-Detection/ -using motors to have it wave when it detects motion? different responses

 Include a discussion how it will be interactive or responsive to the environment.